-1. Warm water with Honey and shredded fresh ginger
+1. Warm water with honey and shredded fresh ginger

 4. Take small bowl of semolina or oats porridge with fruits and nuts and room temperature milk.
 You can add a boiled egg here, midmorning have a light tea with khakara or a besan laddoo with some cold flavoured milk

-6. Evening snack can be a dhokla / upama
+6. Evening snack can be a dhokla / upama / sprouts salad /moong chila

-7. Fruit plate per vegetable smoothie
+7. Fruit plate or vegetable smoothie can be added

 8. Moong dal khichadi with kokam based saar or kadhi